aimhubio/aim/docs/source/using/remote_tracking.md

 Remote tracking server assumes multi-host environments used to run multiple training experiments.
 The machine running the server have to accept incoming TCP traffic on a dedicated port (default is 53800).

+### Scaling

+Aim remote tracking server can be set up to use multiple workers to scale the bandwidth of receiving connections.
+But it comes with some caveats.
+When providing `--workers=n` argument to `aim server` command, `aim` uses `n + 1` sequential ports starting from port number specified.
+So, all  `p, ..., p + n` ports  must be exposed.
+No changes are needed on client side.

+_Note:_

+When number of workers is not specified (by default: 1) only one port is used.

 ### Server-side setup

 1. Make sure aim `3.4.0` or upper installed: